 A limited number of scholarships are available to undergraduates with high academic standing who are pursuing a well-designed course of study or major related to the Pacific-Asian region or who are from a Pacific-Asian jurisdiction.

 Applicants must have at least a 3.5 cumulative GPA and must be full-time students.
 The competition is open to both residents and nonresidents.
 The award includes a full tuition waiver, but does not include fees.
 Awards will be for one academic year (two semesters), contingent on maintaining a full-time status and a 3.5 cumulative GPA.

 This scholarship covers tuition costs for one academic year for graduate or undergraduate students in Asian studies.
 Some consideration for financial need is given in the selection process.

 A limited number of tuition waivers are available for graduate students.
 The waivers are granted on a semester basis and cover tuition only for resident or nonresident classified students (fees are not included).
 Tuition waivers are awarded primarily on the basis of need and academic performance.

 There are a limited number of graduate assistantships to graduates of accredited institutions of higher learning who have satisfactory scholastic records, adequate undergraduate background in the major field and evidence of a high level of English language proficiency.
 All applicants for graduate assistantships must be admitted as potential degree candidates.
 Graduate assistants serve as part-time teaching or research assistants and carry a program of study usually limited to a maximum of 9 credit hours a semester.
 The period of service extends from fall semester registration through commencement for an academic year appointment.
-The Asian Studies Program has two graduate assistantships available annually.

 STUDENT EMPLOYMENT OFFICE